-The area of personal data protection is regulated in detail by the Data Protection Law9.
-The employee whose data is to be processed has the right to request information on a number of issues related to the processing, such as where the data is being transferred, to whom it is being transferred, the purpose of the transfer and the legal grounds for the transfer.
-Furthermore, with respect to especially sensitive personal data (e.g. nationality, union membership, health condition, etc.), written consent must be obtained from the employee prior to the processing of such kind of personal data.
+The employee whose data is to be processed has the right to request information on a number of issues related to the processing, such as where the data is being transferred, to whom it is being transferred, the purpose of the transfer, the legal grounds for the transfer, etc.

 According to the Labour Law, personal data of employees may be collected, processed, used and provided to third parties only if this Law or another law stipulates that or if it is necessary for the purposes of exercising the rights and obligations arising from or related to the labour relationship.
 Personal data of employees may only be collected, processed, used and provided to third parties by the employer or the employee who is specially authorised to do so by the employer.
 If the legal basis for collecting personal data of employees does not exist anymore, they must be immediately deleted and used no more.
+The requirements mentioned above also apply to the personal data of the employment candidates.